We are now taking memberships for our 2023 CSA!

 **We do not recommend splitting a Regular Veggie Share or a Large Veggie Share between a group of individuals.
 If a share has too much food for you, we recommend getting a smaller share or a Biweekly Veggie Share.

 - Weekly Fruit Share $245.00 (sales tax included) ~$17.50/week for 14 weeks

 - Biweekly Fruit Share $122.50 (sales tax included) ~$17.50/week for 7 weeks; pick up every other week

-We will provide delicious, certified organic fruit grown by Ela Family Farms and First Fruits Organic Farms from the Western Slope of Colorado.
-The fruit share runs for a total of 12 weeks, generally starting in August.
-While the fruit share is for 12 weeks, it is not 12 consecutive weeks.
+We will provide delicious, certified organic fruit grown by First Fruits Organic Farms from the Western Slope of Colorado.
+The fruit share runs for a total of 14 weeks, generally starting in July.
+While the fruit share is for 14 weeks, it is not necessarily 14 consecutive weeks.

 The dates of the fruit share pickups are dependent upon availability.
 Sometimes there is a gap in the middle of our Fruit Share due to availability.
 The fruit share will mostly consist of peaches and apples.
-However, if we are lucky we might also have the following available: cherries, apricots, pears, plums, strawberries, or melons.
+However, if we are lucky we might also have the following available: cherries, apricots, pears, or plums.